WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 Without further information, we can’t tell if that is an identifier, an attribute, a credential, or just entropy.
 It may eventually become an identifier, but it isn’t yet — not until someone associates it with the thing it identifies[4].
 It’s just an example string of digits.
 It is certainly not an identity.

-Yet, if I were to assign that GUID as an identifier for some object, **everything** changes and it **becomes** an identifier.
+Yet, if we were to assign that GUID as an identifier for some object, **everything** changes and it **becomes** an identifier.
 This is the semiotic nature of the signifier and the signified[5]: until the string is known as a signifier referring to some (potentially  unknown) signified, it isn’t an identifier.
 It’s just a string of hexadecimal digits.

 Similarly, any concrete “identity”, such as a collection of attributes in a verified claim, isn’t actually an identity until and unless an observer correlates it with a subject.
 We may have a username or an email address or a string of UTF8 characters with the label “name”.
 These bits of information could exist anywhere: in a database, in a form submission, or printed on a piece of paper.
 They may even occur when millions of monkeys type on a typewriter.
-We might even know that the data are identifiers rather than arbitrarily ordered bits, but until specific data are associated with a subject, they aren’t an identity.
-They are, at best, identifiers and, at worst, arbitrary bits.
+We might even know that the data is identifiers, rather than arbitrarily ordered bits, but until specific data is associated with a subject, it isn't an identity.
+It is, at best, identifiers and, at worst, arbitrary bits.

 Consider the password cracking tool Medusa[6].
 Like many password crackers, Medusa will accept a file containing strings to use as user names in a brute force attack.
 Unless the target system actually has a matching login for a given string, that string isn’t an identity in that system (or potentially anywhere, as the strings could be randomly generated).
 Until the target system correlates that string with the username of an account on the system, it is incorrect to describe that string as an identity.
 Yet we often refer to usernames as “identities”.